ibowditch/userdocs/technology.md

 ## Security

-The RFStAG web application is built using the Django platform, which has [effective protections](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/web_application_security) against a number of common threats, including XSS and CSRF attacks.
+The RFStag web application is built using the Django platform, which has [effective protections](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/web_application_security) against a number of common threats, including XSS and CSRF attacks.